 The SIM 2 is all about control and distance.
 An adjustable loft sleeve means you can dictate where you want your shot to go even more.
 There is also forgiveness thanks to the precision-milled aluminum creation so it is lightweight, strong, and power-enabling.

 1980s and 1990s

 TaylorMade’s first driver used persimmon in their drivers – the first of a metal-wood combination – earning their drivers the nickname the Pittsburgh Persimmon.

-The TaylorMade Burner driver followed and so did variations across the 80s and 90s.
+The TaylorMade Burner driver and variations across the 80s and 90s followed.
 It was the top driver across the mid-80s.
 The dimplings on the side of the Burner were used to increase club head speed – it was as early as 1983 that TaylorMade was looking to increase speed gains.

-The r7 quad followed on 4 years later which featured a movable weight technology.
+The r7 quad followed 4 years later, featuring a movable weight technology.
 A variation of this came 2 years later with the r7 460.
-This was the first driver with a 460cc club head that featured the technology as well.
+This was the first driver with a 460cc club head that also featured the technology.
 The r7 CGB enables a customizable shaft for more adjustability.

 Later in the decade, TaylorMade brought out its first drivers to comprise multiple materials.
 Both the M1 – a nod to the original 1 Metalwood – and the M2 consisted of titanium, a carbon toe panel, and a carbon composite crown.

-TaylorMade has gone from strength to strength over the decades and that has continued in recent years.
+TaylorMade has gone from strength to strength over the decades, which has continued in recent years.
 The SIM, SIM2, Stealth, and Stealth 2 series’ all help equip differing golfers to play to their best.